 Getting out of splendid isolation: Thoughts on why the Alexander Technique is not more widely known.

-by Nicola Hanefeld, member of ATVD e.V. the German affiliated society.
+by Nicola Hanefeld, member of ATVD e.V. the German affiliated society and overseas STAT member.

 Here are my thoughts as to why Alexander’s discoveries are not mainstream:

 We are a community of expert practitioners able to impart the “Alexander-experience” but without a coherent theory which can be empirically tested.
 Our way of presenting the work amalgamates Alexander’s discoveries with the practical method (AT) leading to an inaccessible vocabulary.
 Linking back to Alexander hinders passage into mankind’s general body of knowledge.
 Our community does not have a culture of entrepreneurial thinking and naming benefits.
 Insufficient exchange with the scientific community, lack of recognition/public awareness.